 1. Identifying the parties involved

-Ensuring that both parties have the legal capacity to enter into a contract (e.g., they are of legal age and mentally competent).
+The contract must identify all parties: the buyer and the seller.
+This includes accurate identification of both parties and confirmation that both have the legal capacity to enter into a contract (they are of legal age and mentally competent).

 2. Describing the goods or services